johan162/mptools/README.md

 In order to create nodes a [Cloud-Init file](https://cloudinit.readthedocs.io/en/latest/) is needed to specify how the node should be setup.
 The tool set includes three variants

-1. `cloud-fulldev-config.in`, A full C/C++ dev environment
+1. `cloud/fulldev-config.in`, A full C/C++ dev environment
-2. `cloud-minidev-config.in`, A minimal c/C++ dev environment
+2. `cloud/minidev-config.in`, A minimal c/C++ dev environment
-3. `cloud-mini-config.in`, A minimal node with only user and SSH keys
+3. `cloud/mini-config.in`, A minimal node with only user and SSH keys
+4. `cloud/jenkins-config.in`, A basic Jenkins node

-The cloud init files are created from a template `*.ini` with the help of a makefile to produce the corresponding `*.yaml` files that in turn are used to configure the nodes.
+The cloud init files are created from a template `*.in` with the help of a makefile to produce the corresponding `*.yaml` files that in turn are used to configure the nodes.